anyarybalova/discrete-electronics-lab/README.md

 > ⚠️ I'm not an electronics engineer—just a curious learner exploring how things work at the hardware level.
-> If you spot mistakes, have suggestions to simplify or improve these projects, or just want to chat about electronics, feel free to reach out: **anya.rybalova@gmail.com**.
+> If you spot mistakes, have suggestions to simplify or improve these projects, feel free to reach out: **anya.rybalova@gmail.com**.